By Kasey Hayes

 In today’s world, building and rebuilding are facts of life – from wider roads to larger housing complexes, bigger buildings, and revitalized downtowns.
 While these changes to roads and buildings are highly visible, within every project is an often-underemphasized component – the utility infrastructure.

 Utility infrastructure includes potable water, sanitary sewer, gas, electricity, telecommunications, and stormwater conveyance.
 As our world grows, the demand for these services continues to intensify.
-These additional utilities have ramped up the stress on America’s rights-of-way, where most of these lines are buried in a complex web of pipes and conduits and cables.
+These additional utilities have ramped up the stress on America’s rights-of-way, where most of these lines are buried in a complex web of pipes, conduits, and cables.
 A utility strike by a contractor during construction can cause significant disruptions and pose the threat of injury or even death.

 SUE data is collected in what is known as “quality levels” that vary by the level of detail and accuracy provided.
 These are: